 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
 The subject facilities are located on the Sacramento River, in a tidally influenced site vulnerable to flooding at current sea levels and at a higher risk of flood exposure given projected scenarios of sea-level rise.
-The lease premises consist of a floating boat dock, three pilings, one dolphin, a gangway, and bank protection.
+The lease premises consist of a floating boat dock with single berth, 4 pilings, three 2-piling dolphins, a gangway, debris diverter, and bank protection.